Co-sponsored by Presbyterian Disaster Assistance and the Presbyterian Peacemaking Program

 Join us as we share information, resources and conversation with others concerned about gun violence prevention.
 In the wake of yet another school shooting, another headline of gun violence, another story of a life cut short by a bullet either by accident or intent, many people of faith are asking how they can participate in preventing such tragic events in the future.
 Often congregations and their leaders want to respond but don’t know how to do so effectively and faithfully.
-This webinar will begin to equip those who are feeling called to prevent gun violence but unsure what the shape of that call should take.
+This webinar begins to equip those who are feeling called to prevent gun violence but are unsure what the shape of that call should take.

-A panel of thoughtful leaders who have been addressing this issue for years will share their knowledge and answer your questions.
-We will look at the big picture of statistics and current policies, examine the theology of the gun culture in our country, hear from one pastor about his congregation’s ongoing work in this area and learn about some of the many resources already available to us in the Presbyterian Church (U.S.A.).
+A panel of thoughtful leaders who have been addressing this issue for years share their knowledge and answer your questions.
+We look at the big picture of statistics and current policies, examine the theology of the gun culture in our country, hear from one pastor about his congregation’s ongoing work in this area and learn about some of the many resources already available to us in the Presbyterian Church (U.S.A.).

-Who should participate?
 This webinar is for all church leaders, members and people of faith seeking to be part of the solution to the problem of gun violence in our country.